jambuur/APEDSK99/README.md

 ### *Ignition sequence*

 Unlike the original TI Disk Controller ROM, the APEDSK99 DSR sits in RAM and is permanently enabled within the TI's address space.
 Any unintentional write from the TI can potentially corrupt the DSR code.
-This could happen for instance when you switch the TI on (spurious signals on the sideport) or insert a cartridge.
+This is likley to happen when you switch the TI on (spurious signals on the sideport).

-So switch on the TI first, apply power to APEDSK99, wait a second for APEDSK99 to load the DSR (short glow from the LED) and then soft-reset the TI with FCTN-QUIT.
+So switch on the TI first, apply power to APEDSK99, wait a second for APEDSK99 to load the DSR (short flash from the LED) and then soft-reset the TI with FCTN-QUIT to execute the DSR power-up routines.

 ### *Error codes*